itsallcode/holiday-calculator/README.md

 - `holiday orthodox-easter   0 Orthodox Easter Sunday`
 - `holiday orthodox-easter  -2 Orthodox Good Friday`
 - `holiday orthodox-easter +49 Orthodox Pentecost Monday`

+##### <a name="conditional-holidays"></a>Conditional holidays

+Some countries have a few holidays that do not occur every year but only if a specific condition is met.
+Examples are the bank holidays in the UK.
+Holiday-calculator calls such holidays *conditional holidays*.

+A floating holiday definition has the tag "if", followed by
+- pivot month: (abbreviated) name or number 1-12
+- pivot day: 1-31
+- "is"
+- "not" (optional)
+- list of (abbreviated) pivot days of week, e.g. "Wed,Fri", not containing any whitespace.
+- "then"
+- "fixed"
+- month: (abbreviated) name or number 1-12
+- number of day of month
+- name

+The fixed holiday is only effective, if the pivot-date of the conditions falls on one of the specified days of week.
+If the definition contains the optional "not", then the pivot day must *not fall* on one of the specified days of week.

+Syntax: `holiday if <month> <day> is [not] <days of week> then fixed <month> <day> <name>`

+Samples:
+- `holiday if DEC 25 is Sat,Sun then fixed DEC 27 Bank Holiday`
+- `holiday if DEC 25 is not Fri,Sat then fixed DEC 26 Boxing day is extra day off`

 ## Development